 - On the main line, they idle while meeting or passing other trains and to maintain air brake pressure;

-- In cold temperatures, they idle to keep their fuel and water lines from freezing.
+- In cold temperatures, they idle to keep their cooling system from freezing.

 Union Pacific has a comprehensive plan to reduce the amount of time locomotive engines idle.
 Part of the plan involves using automatic stop-start equipment on newer locomotives to eliminate unnecessary idling.
 Older locomotives are being retrofitted with similar technology.
 More than 80 percent of Union Pacific's locomotive fleet is equipped with this technology.
 Locomotive shutdowns can save 15-24 gallons of fuel per locomotive, per day.

 Operating practices that improve fuel efficiency and reduce fuel consumption include:

 - Managing train speeds to maximize miles per gallon, avoid stopping and maintain network fluidity;

 - Integrating our network and interchange operations with those of other railroads to minimize delays and reduce locomotive emissions